theNewDynamic/oregonsadventurecoast.com/content/adventure/test-adventure-two.md

 Located on the edge of the harbor in Charleston, OR, the Oregon Institute of Marine Biology’s Charleston Marine Life Center is an exciting place for discovery.
 Aquaria highlighting different coastal ecosystems, a tidepool touch tank, whale and sea lion skeletons, underwater video from deep reefs and undersea volcanoes, and a variety of specimens reveal the hidden and remarkable diversity of life off Oregon, from the coast to the deep sea.
 And that’s all indoors.
 [Visit the Charleston Marine Life Center website for more information](https://cmlc.uoregon.edu/).

-{{< spacer >}}
+{{< spacer 50>}}

 {{< floatimage src="/img/liberty-theater.jpg" float="left" alt="The Liberty Theatre on Oregon's Adventure Coast" size="40" >}}

 #### Liberty Theatre

-Home of the Little Theatre on the Bay – Famed for their little Ole Opry performances,  you won’t want to miss any of the musicals at this charming, renovated 1939 theatre. {{< link url="http://thelibertytheatre.org" >}}Visit The Liberty Theatre website for productions, showtimes, and ticket information.{{< /link >}}
+Home of the Little Theatre on the Bay – Famed for their little Ole Opry performances,  you won’t want to miss any of the musicals at this charming, renovated 1939 theatre.
+[Visit The Liberty Theatre website for productions, showtimes, and ticket information.](http://thelibertytheatre.org)

-{{< spacer >}}
+{{< spacer 50>}}

 {{< floatimage src="/img/egyptian-theatre-museums.jpg" float="left" alt="The Egyptian Theatre in Coos Bay, Oregon" size="40" >}}

 #### The Egyptian Theatre

 Constructed in 1925, The Egyptian Theatre is a center for community events.
 The theatre is listed on the National Register of Historic Places and boasts one of the only remaining operable Wurlitzer Organs in the state.
 Movie events and fundraisers are the weekly fare, but the theatre is also available for private events and screenings.
 Live music is featured on occasion, as well as beer and movie nights.
-With a new 4K projection system and top-notch surround sound, you can experience a theatre with 90 years of memories with modern amenities! {{< link url="http://egyptiantheatreoregon.com" >}}Visit The Egyptian Theatre website for more information.{{< /link >}}
+With a new 4K projection system and top-notch surround sound, you can experience a theatre with 90 years of memories with modern amenities!
+[Visit The Egyptian Theatre website for more information.](http://egyptiantheatreoregon.com)

 <div class="clearfix"></div>